BobDG/BDGViewController/README.md

 ## This solution!

 This solution uses a beautiful simple UIViewController that feels like a UIView, but is still a viewcontroller!
 With this viewcontroller you can use the standard UIView methods such as 'addSubview' and 'layoutSubviews' and you can still animate any subview!
+And you remain a viewcontroller, so you still have all the advantages such as accesssing the navigationcontroller!
 Examples:

 You can add subviews like you're used to in a custom UIView: